All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - He Knows Too Much: It is said that Fukuro often causes this, like in a mission where they had to kill an additional 20 people instead of only the 3 targets.

 - Loose Lips: Ironically, for a guy with a zipper for a mouth (although it was probably put for this very reason), Fukuro has the bad habit to nonchalantly reveal secrets.
-Jabura himself wonders what purpose is the zip for if Fukuro keeps revealing secrets.
+Jabra himself wonders what purpose the zipper has if Fukuro keeps revealing secrets regardless.

 - Meaningful Name: His name means "owl", which goes with his Animal Motif.